To take the AOBA Clinical Exam for primary certification in Anesthesiology the candidate must have:

 - Successfully completed an ACGME-accredited Anesthesiology residency.

-- Completed one year of clinical practice or case log submissions with application.
+- Completed one year of clinical practice.

 Please note: Candidates must have successfully completed their residency program and completed one year of clinical practice prior to sitting for the Clinical Exam.
 Candidates in fellowship programs will need to have successfully completed their residency program and submit case logs with their application prior to the Clinical Exam.